NEWS, EDITORIALS, REFERENCE

 Network Utility - Driver Tab

 As discussed earlier in this post, RS-232 is an old protocol with lots of options, none of which were designed to be auto-discoverable.
-But some of these options in a modern context that no longer make sense to use.
+But some of these options in a modern context no longer make sense to use.
 By streamlining the drivers for specific settings, the drivers can be made faster, more efficient and more reliable.

 With certain options fixed (8-bit words, 1 stop bit, no parity,) testing for a matching baud rate becomes a tractable problem.
 Your modem has a baud rate stored in its firmware, often this is 300 or 1200 baud.
 In the Network Utility, you'll probably want to bump this up to 2400.
 During driver initialization the driver has to be able to speak to the modem, at the speed it's currently at, in order to send it the initialization string and then to send the command to change its speed.
 Say the driver starts communicating with the modem at 1200 baud and sends the command to change speed to 2400 baud, then the driver changes its own speed to 2400 baud to match.